jwats164/Team3Project/Technical Design/Implementation Language and Framework.md

 ## Why Java?

 Outside of Java being a well-known language by the majority of the development team, it also has a great number of positive impacts it possesses that other languages may not.
+This will make using the framework simpler to work with since all of the beneficial characteristics of Java will be incorporated into that software as well.

 - **Strong Library:** Java has a robust and extensive standard library that provides a wide range of built-in classes and methods, making it easier for developers to perform common tasks without having to write code.
 This accelerates development and ensures consistency across projects.